 - Don’t rest too much between sets.
-Along similar lines, stay focussed on the tasks at hand, and avoid looking at your phone.
+Along similar lines, stay focused on the tasks at hand, and avoid looking at your phone.

 - Incorporate downtime into your overall routine.
 In other words: take the occasional day off.

-In summary, Hemsworth’s workout plan goes big on free weights and full-body exercises.
-It requires an hour of thoroughly intense muscle building, with little downtime between sets.
+Clearly, if you want a Chris Hemsworth body, you are going to have to work for it.
+In summary, Chris Hemsworth’s workout plan goes big on free weights and full-body exercises.
+It requires an hour of thoroughly intense muscle-building, with little downtime between sets.
 Also implemented are functional training exercises, which improve movement skills and retain balance.
 Throw in the diligent diet plan and you too can be like Thor.

 If you’re truly looking to achieve a Chris Hemsworth body, check out his new app Centr.
 Here, you can access Chris Hemsworth workouts and diet plans to get fitter, stronger and happier.

 Hemsworth says, “ I feel so fortunate to have worked with incredible experts in the field of health, nutrition, mindfulness, and training, so I thought, “Why not share that?”
 Tell my team what you want to achieve and they’ll help you get there.”